 Françoise Djoukeng

-Previously, she clerked for the Honorable Ryan D. Nelson of the U.S. Court of Appeals for the Ninth Circuit and for the Honorable Percy Anderson of the U.S. District Court for the Central District of California.
+Previously, Fran clerked for the Honorable Ryan D. Nelson of the U.S. Court of Appeals for the Ninth Circuit and for the Honorable Percy Anderson of the U.S. District Court for the Central District of California.

 Photo of Kathryn Cahoy Kathryn Cahoy

-Kate Cahoy uses her substantial class action experience to help clients develop strategic and innovative solutions to their most challenging litigation matters.
-She regularly defends clients in complex, high-stakes class action disputes involving privacy, antitrust, and consumer protection claims and has achieved significant victories for clients in the technology, entertainment, consumer product, and financial services industries.
-In addition, Kate has substantial experience litigating cases brought under California’s Section 17200 and other consumer protection, competition, and privacy laws, including the Sherman Act, California Consumer Privacy Act (CCPA), California Invasion of Privacy Act (CIPA), Wiretap Act, Stored Communications Act, Children’s Online Privacy Protection Act (COPPA), Video Privacy Protection Act (VPPA), and common law and constitutional rights of privacy, among others.
+Leveraging her success in class action litigation and arbitration, Kate helps clients develop strategic and innovative solutions to their most challenging legal issues.
+She has extensive experience litigating cases brought under California’s Section 17200 and other consumer protection, competition, and privacy laws, including the Sherman Act, California Consumer Privacy Act (CCPA), California Invasion of Privacy Act (CIPA), Wiretap Act, Stored Communications Act, Children’s Online Privacy Protection Act (COPPA), Video Privacy Protection Act (VPPA), along with common law and constitutional rights of privacy, among others.